The Largest Wolf in History was Twice the Size of a Dire Wolf

 Saber-toothed tiger

-When prehistoric cats arrived in North America, they competed heavily against bone-crushing dogs.
+When prehistoric cats arrived in North America, they competed against bone-crushing dogs.

-Even though Epicyon haydeni was a strong and powerful predator, things began to shift around 18.5 million years ago as big cats migrated to North America.
-The giant wolves now had new competitors for food and other resources — ones that could hunt alone with their retractable claws, flexible bodies, and sharp, meat-slicing teeth.
+Even though Epicyon haydeni was a strong and powerful predator, things began to shift after the end of the cat gap around 18.5 million years ago, when true cats began to reappear in North America, with larger species arriving later during the Pliocene and Pleistocene epochs.
+The giant wolves now had new competitors for food and other resources, ones that could hunt alone with their retractable claws, flexible bodies, and sharp, meat-slicing teeth.

 Around the same time, the environment and climate were rapidly changing.
 Forests were shrinking, and grasslands were expanding.
 This new open landscape favored fast hunters who could chase prey across longer distances.
 Unfortunately, this was a problem for animals like Epicyon haydeni.
 These wolves were built for ambushing and overpowering prey with their strength, not speed.
-The cats and other types of wolves, however, were perfectly suited to the new environment and quickly became top predators.
+However, the cats and other types of wolves were perfectly suited to the new environment and quickly became top predators.
 As a result, by the late Pliocene epoch, the last of the bone-crushing dogs, including Epicyon haydeni, went extinct.

 About the Author